 Pour away the water and the skin should come away from the kernel easily.
 Keep to one side.

 After 10 minutes of hard boiling, take the saucer or plate from the freezer, take a small spoonful of the jam, and place onto the saucer and pop it into the fridge for a few minutes.
 Push the edge of the jam on the saucer and if it wrinkles the jam is ready, if not, continue to boil.
 Repeat the jam setting test until the jam wrinkles when pushed.

-Once ready, turn off the heat under the jam and leave it to stand for approx ten minutes.
+Once ready, turn off the heat under the jam and leave it to stand for approximately 10 minutes.